warrenmcg/sleuth-CN/README.md

-# sleuth-ALR
+# sleuth-CN

-Preprint coming soon!
+Preprint available [here](https://www.biorxiv.org/content/10.1101/564955v1)!
 If you use this tool, any constructive feedback is greatly appreciated.

 ## Compositional Data Analysis approach to Sleuth